 Tours are conducted as scheduled during times of rain, snow, cold temperatures and of course sunshine.
 A list of what to wear and bring is provided in all confirmation letters.
 Guests are encouraged to prepare accordingly.
 We are happy to make additional suggestions if you are unsure of what to wear or bring in the event precipitation is predicted on your tour date.
 During the winter months, we are lucky enough to have a fleet of winter sleds and all season sleds (aka rolling sleds).
 While we are typically on winter sleds from the end of December until mid-March, we will use our all season sleds during seasonal “thaws” and when there is inconsistent snow coverage on the trails.

 Both sleds styles provide guests with an authentic dog sledding experience.
 Guests are always encouraged to be hands on to their comfort level and can help prepare the sled and assist the musher in driving.
-During the warmer months, it must be 75 degrees or cooler in order to ask the sled dogs to safely run.
-In the event it is too warm during your scheduled tour time, you will be given the option to join us for a kennel tour, reschedule or receive a refund.
+During the warmer months, it must be 70 degrees or cooler in order to ask the sled dogs to safely run.
+In the event it is too warm during your scheduled tour time, you will be given a kennel tour (which is $28 per person) and receive a partial refund.
 If the kennel has to cancel your tour due to trail conditions or other circumstances guests are given the option reschedule or receive a 100% refund.

 Guests will not receive a refund and/or opportunity to reschedule unless we are able to fill your spot by another party.
 This means that the sooner we know you need to reschedule/cancel the better.
 Please know that we are not trying to be unreasonable or mean.
 The proceeds generated from our dog sledding tours directly support the 100+ rescue and second chance sled dogs that call us home, every guest we turn away in order to honor a preexisting reservation really hurts our bottom line/rescue efforts.